adica/embed-items/README.md

 # embed web pages with friendly iframe

-In the past year, I'm working at [playbuzz](https://www.playbuzz.com) - a platform that helps publishers and bloggers to create more engaging content.
+During the past year, I'm working at [playbuzz](https://www.playbuzz.com) - a platform that helps publishers and bloggers to create more engaging content.

-After our users use the [creator](https://publishers.playbuzz.com/create-with-playbuzz/) to create their stories, they need to embed it on their sites.
-To do that we use a [classic iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe). that is the most common way to embed items in web pages, and it's been used on many sites for almost 20 years now.
+After our users use the [creator](https://publishers.playbuzz.com/create-with-playbuzz/) to create their own stories, they embed it into their sites.
+For doing that we use a [classic iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
+This is the most common way to embed items into web pages, and it has been used on many sites for more than 20 years.

 ## Embed with a good old iframe
-To embed with `iframe` we give the user a code snippet that looks something like that:
+To embed with `iframe` we give the user a code as follow:

 ```js
 <script src="//cdn.playbuzz.com/sdk.js"></script>